The federal rule changes November 2, 2026

 Real-world consequences extend beyond paperwork hassles.
 Homeowners have lost favorable refinancing rates because resolution took too long and rates increased.
 Home sales have been delayed or repriced downward when buyers learned about lease obligations during due diligence.
 Home equity lines of credit have been denied when lenders couldn't establish clear first-position security interests.

 The financial impact can be substantial.
 A missed refinancing opportunity might cost thousands in higher interest payments over the loan term.
 A sale delay could mean lost purchase opportunities on a new home.
-These aren't theoretical problems — they affect Florida homeowners every day because solar decisions were made after home purchase rather than before.
+These aren't theoretical problems.
+They affect Florida homeowners every day because solar decisions were made after home purchase rather than before.

 Understanding Your Options